maxitg/SetReplace/.github/ISSUE_TEMPLATE/student_project.md

 ### The project goal

-A brief description of what the project is trying to achieve (remember, the summer school is only 4 weeks long).
+A brief description of what the project is trying to achieve (remember, the summer school is only four weeks long).

 * A specific deliverable of a project (*SetReplace* symbol, research note, etc.).
-* Another deliverable if any.
+* Another deliverable, if any.

 ### External prerequisites

-The things (external to *SetReplace*) the student is required to know in order to successfully complete the project.
-These are the things the student will be expected to have experience with before the summer school.
+The things (external to *SetReplace*) the student must know to complete the project successfully.
+These are the things we will expect the student to have experience with before summer school.
 For example:

 * C++ experience.
 * Basic understanding of path integrals.

 ### *SetReplace* prerequisites

-*SetReplace* concepts the student will need to understand in order to complete the project.
+*SetReplace* concepts the student will need to understand to complete the project.
 It's nice for students to understand these ahead of time, but they can instead learn them during the first week.
 All the items below should have links to documentation/research notes.
 For example:

 * Basic understanding of
   [token-event graphs](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/ExpressionSeparations.md).